ahmadarafaa/k8s-efk-stack/README.md

 password: "your-base64-encoded-password"
 ```

+## Custom Log Pattern Processing

+The system can be configured to automatically detect and parse custom log patterns with structured field extraction.
+You can define any pattern string relevant to your application.

-## Alert Log Format
+### Example: Alert Log Format

-The system automatically detects and parses ALERT logs in this format:
+Configure the system to detect and parse logs with patterns like "ALERT":

 ```
 ALERT user=username,action=action_name,status=success,Field=field_name,old_value=old,new_value=new